 The Higher Education Opportunity Act (HEOA) requires Title IV eligible institutions that provide on-campus housing to establish a missing student notification policy for students who reside in on-campus housing.

-Gwynedd - Mercy College will require that each student who lives on campus to identify a contact person whom the institution may notify in the case that the student is determined missing, according to the institution’s official notification procedures.
+Gwynedd Mercy University will require that each student who lives on campus to identify a contact person whom the institution may notify in the case that the student is determined missing, according to the institution’s official notification procedures.

-Gwynedd - Mercy College will advise each student who is under 18 years of age, and is not an emancipated individual, that if the student is determined missing, then the institution must notify a custodial parent or guardian within 24 hours.
+Gwynedd Mercy University will advise each student who is under 18 years of age, and is not an emancipated individual, that if the student is determined missing, then the institution must notify a custodial parent or guardian within 24 hours.

 The missing person policy includes procedures for official notification that a student has been missing for more than 24 hours by the appropriate individuals at the institution;

-Gwynedd - Mercy College will initiate the emergency contact procedures in accordance with the student’s designation if the campus security or law enforcement entity has been notified and has determined that such student has been missing for more than 24 hours and has not returned to campus.
+Gwynedd Mercy University will initiate the emergency contact procedures in accordance with the student’s designation if the campus security or law enforcement entity has been notified and has determined that such student has been missing for more than 24 hours and has not returned to campus.

 Reporting Missing Persons